 Agnitio Wines was founded with the release of their 2012 Chardonnay.
 Their focus is on Chardonnay and Pinot Noir from both Napa and Sonoma County.
 Other wines are made each year if there is an opportunity to source from a good vineyard.
-Winemaker Anthony Weytjens has been instrumental in bringing this brand to market.
+Winemaker Anthony Weytjens (no longer living in the Napa Valley and no longer involved in the winemaking for Agnitio) was instrumental in bringing this brand to market.

 Anthony was born in Belgium and then raised in the Canary Islands (islands belonging to Spain off the coast of Morocco and the Western Sahara).
 His family was not in the wine business and he was never exposed to this industry while growing up.
 He decided to become a lawyer and moved to Barcelona where he studied law for four years.